YurkaninRyan/react-sentinel/README.md

 # Props
 `render` - A function that returns JSX.
 It get's passed in Sentinel's state, which is just whatever object you return in the `observe` function.

-`observe` - You're chance to update Sentinel's state.
+`observe` - Your chance to update Sentinel's state.
 Attempts to run once every 15ms.
 Returning a shallowly equal object doesn't cause a re-render.

 `lowPriority` - Defaults to false.
 If set to `true` it switches from using `requestAnimationFrame` to using `requestIdleCallback`.
 For browsers that don't support `requestIdleCallback` this is basically a no-op.